-The Gallery at Penn College is seeking artists for solo exhibitions and residencies for 2019-20 and 2020-21.
-There will be two solo exhibitions, and two solo exhibitions accompanied by a residency per year.
+The Gallery at Penn College is seeking artists for solo exhibitions and residencies for 2020-21.
+We will schedule one exhibition, and two solo exhibitions accompanied by a residency.
 Artists may apply to be considered for a solo exhibition, a solo exhibition accompanied by residency, or both.
 Group exhibition proposals will be accepted, and will be considered in the place of a ‘solo’ exhibition, but not a residency.

 For the residency series, titled ‘Material Matters: Past, Present, Future,’ we are seeking artists working specifically in materials from Pennsylvania’s history, such as steel, wood, paper, or fiber, as well as current and future materials, such as plastics, glass, or electronics.
 The five-day residency will include up to three interactive workshops and public programming including a gallery talk.

 The Gallery at Penn College strives to be an important educational resource for students and a cultural asset to Pennsylvania College of Technology and local communities.
 The Gallery is dedicated to promoting art appreciation through exhibitions of contemporary art and accompanying programs.
 The Gallery supports the mission of Penn College and offers opportunities for personal growth, social awareness, cultural diversity, and education through direct experiences with original works of art.

 All entries are juried and selected through a blind selection process by the gallery committee, comprised of dedicated faculty, staff, K-12 art educators, and artists from the community.

 - Residency only: provide a letter of intent.
 Tell us about yourself; describe your work and how it relates to the theme; outline of your preliminary workshop proposal including preliminary costs of supplies; description of any other public programming you would like to offer including costs.